rodricios/wxpath/README.md

 By introducing the `url(...)` operator and the `///` syntax, **wxpath**'s engine is able to perform deep, recursive web crawling and extraction.

 NOTE: This project is in early development.
 Core concepts are stable, but the API and features may change.
-Please report issues - in particular, deadlocked crawls or unexpected behavior.
+Please report issues - in particular, deadlocked crawls or unexpected behavior - and any features you'd like to see (no guarantee they'll be implemented).

 ## Contents